A guide on how to identify potential uses of the Forms extension.

 Identifying a Potential Form

 Identifying a potential use for Forms is easy; if you need to capture information from a user using some sort of textfield or input, then you will probably need some sort of form.
 The difficulty with the identification is not knowing when to use a form, but rather how it should be implemented.

 Is it a Form, or is it a CRUD view?

 The issue with forms is it can sometimes be hard to distinguish between what could be a Form submission, and what could be a CRUD create view.
-A lot of people who are new to the behaviours, and even some experienced people, get confused about which should be used in what scenarios.
+A lot of people who are new to the extensions, and even some experienced people, get confused about which should be used in what scenarios.
 When you introduce the concept of custom code, the lines blur even further when it comes to what can be done with them.
 Outlined below are a few keys points which you should consider:

 The confusion between the two is that they are both used to capture data.
 The difference between them is the type of data which is being captured; the CRUD create view focuses on only capturing structured data, specifically, another entry in the entity which the CRUD is related to (i.e. adding another fish into your database).
 Forms is more suited to capturing arbitrary data, and focuses more on just capturing the information rather than working with it.
 Since the questions, and therefore data structure, of the form can change over time, it is unstructured data.